zio/zio/docs/datatypes/resource/zpool.md

 ## Motivation

 Acquiring some resources is expensive to create and time-consuming.
-Such resources include network connections (sockets, database connections, remote services), threads.
+This includes network connections (sockets, databases, remote services), threads, and so on.

 There are some cases that
 - We require a **fast and predictable** way of accessing resources.